The 1927 New York Yankees. The Teenage Mutant Ninja Turtles. Charlie’s Angels.

 1. Understand what the HR team of the future will look like

-HR is undergoing a revolution and organisations that are People-focused are leading the charge.
+HR is undergoing a revolution and organizations that are People-focused are leading the charge.

-The perfect team will be better than ever at understanding and analysing their people so they can deliver excellent experiences all the way through the employment cycle.
+The perfect team will be better than ever at understanding and analyzing their people so they can deliver excellent experiences all the way through the employment cycle.

-People will be at the centre of everything.
+People will be at the center of everything.

 2. Embrace change and agile working

 The perfect HR and People team is agile and responsive.

 This new agile way of working means teams are continuously learning and adapting – they can get quicker feedback, implement changes faster and take remedial action when it’s needed.